 Although cookbooks have become less prevalent in kitchens today in deference to Pinterest and Google searches, I still work out of a small recipe binder of favorites from home.
 I also enjoy trying recipes from my copy of The California State Grange Cookbook from 1985 which was passed down to me by my parents who already had another copy from my maternal grandmother Nellie Smith.
 This other copy interestingly had a hand written note in it when my grandmother was gifted it that honestly looks like it reads “To Hell With Love.”
 (Who says the Palmer method isn’t still needed?)

-So, full disclosure, my wife actually does most of the cooking in our home due to our schedules and her excellent knack for planning meals ahead.
+So, full disclosure, my wife Susan actually does most of the cooking in our home due to our schedules and her excellent knack for planning meals ahead.
 Her meals are always very delicious and flavorful but she can't stand the heat, so when I make hot sauces in our kitchen, she has to leave the planet for a time due to the fumes…

 AND ESTABLISHING HGSC:

-In 2017 my son introduced me to the YouTube hit show Hot Ones which first aired two years earlier.
+In 2017 our son Nathan introduced me to the YouTube hit show Hot Ones which first aired two years earlier.
 It’s a unique celebrity interview show with a very talented and engaging host Sean Evans who does extensive research on his guests and asks increasingly more probing questions as both he and the guest munch through 10 chicken wings that steadily climb the Scoville heat unit scale.
 It’s an intriguing twist to an interview format, with great questions and answers, and it rekindled my own enjoyment of spicy sauces from when I was growing up.